 - Vitamin D3 - this type of vitamin D supplement contributes to the normal function of the immune system.

-- Selenium - contributes to the protection of cells from oxidative stress, minimising the effects of free radicals found in air pollution.
+- Selenium - contributes to the protection of cells from oxidative stress, because selenium benefits the body by minimising the effects of free radicals found in air pollution.

 With this specially formulated multivitamin you can reap the benefits of vitamin B and the benefits of vitamin D in the fight against air pollution.
 We want to do our part to protect the planet and reduce air pollution, which is why for every Air Defense sold we will be planting a mangrove tree in Madagascar.
 Mangrove trees sequester carbon at a rate of 2 - 4 times faster than mature tropical forests.